thenativeweb/wolkenkit-documentation/lib/docs/latest/guides/adding-authentication/adding-authentication.md

 Since your users send their tokens with every request, you do not need to use cookies and sessions anymore.
 Instead, this works perfectly well with stateless services, which is one of the main reasons why JWT and OpenID Connect gained a lot of popularity in the past few years.

-This is where **Auth0** comes into play, because Auth0 is **identity management as a service**.
-This way you can make use of JWT and OpenID Connect without the need to setup all the identity infrastructure by yourself.
+This is where an **Identity Provider** comes into play, because these identity providers are **identity management as a service**, we can make use of _JWT_ and _OpenID Connect_ without the need to setup all the identity infrastructure by yourself.
+You can use a variey of different Identity Providers such as ADFS, KeyCloak .etc For the purpose of this article, we will be using the **Auth0** framework but bear in mind that any type of identity proving service can be implemented here, as long as it has all the features you need.

 ## Setting up Auth0